by C.A. Chicoine

 “Wouldn’t the Vid-Phone suffice?” asked Resch.
 “That’s just a little paranoid, don’t you think?”

 “There’s a lot you don’t know about Ian Locke.
 As a matter-of-fact, there’s a lot I still don’t understand about the man.
 But one thing’s for certain, he’s not what I would label as paranoid.
 Communication comes in all forms.
 And there are many levels of consciousness.
 Communicating over the Vid-Phone covers only part of that spectrum.
 When the Andrew here on Earth attends a meeting, it is as if Ian is here at his side.
 These Andrews communicate over a network so that, when Ian interacts with the one on Mars–literally at his side–he is communicating simultaneously with the Andrew here on Earth, sensing the reactions of others in the room; their subtle facial expressions, frequency of those shifting in their chairs, and the little peculiarities each of us has.
 He claims he can get a better feel for the integrity and forthrightness of the communication between us.
 It helps in his decision making from afar.”

 “Like being in two places at once,” commented Resch.

 “So, which one do you think is the jealous one, the one here or the one on Mars, or maybe both?”

 “I’m beginning to suspect that the latter may be the case.
-There was this one time recently–about week and a half ago–where I actually walked upon Andrew debating on the Vid-Phone with the Andrew on Mars.
-I couldn’t quiet make it out, it was all fragmented.
+There was this one time recently–about a week and a half ago–where I actually walked upon Andrew debating on the Vid-Phone with the Andrew on Mars.
+I couldn’t quite make it out, it was all fragmented.
 And he stopped as soon as he heard me come into the room.
 It was all very peculiar.”